Corpus: Bodies of Data

 Stipend: DxD will provide a $900 stipend for project fabrication, as well as installation and promotional support to each project artist or artist team.
 Please note: applicants must be approved to work in the US in order to be paid a stipend.

-Exhibition Details: Exhibition dates are set for March 21 - April 6 in New York City.
-(Venue location announcement coming soon!)
-Work must be installation-ready by March 14, 2025 and artists should plan to deliver work to the venue by March 18.
+Exhibition Details: Exhibition dates are set for March 21 – April 6 at BRIC Arts, 647 Fulton St, Brooklyn Work must be installation-ready by March 14, 2025 and artists should plan to deliver work to the venue by March 18.

 Data Through Design is committed to supporting a diverse range of voices and perspectives.
 We encourage submissions from a wide range of artists, civic technologists, data enthusiasts, city dwellers, and creative practitioners in all formats.